Barcelona player Mapi León denies ‘touching the private parts’ of an opponent

 León also said that she reserves the right to take legal action against anyone who “might be seeking to exploit this strictly footballing incident to cause me damage and continue spreading unfounded accusations.”

-Neither Espanyol nor Barcelona said that they would comment further on the matter.
-CNN has contacted Liga F for a response.
+Espanyol, Barcelona and Liga F said that they would not comment further on the matter when contacted by CNN.

 The-CNN-Wire